EENCloud/api-docs/source/includes/_api_input_output.md

 After setting output port state you will see it in `camera_parameters.active_settings.camera_io_output_state.v.<output name>` key.

-When output port state was changed to `active` system should drop `IOAx` or `IOHx` Etags.
+When output port state was changed to `active` system should drop `IOAx` or `IOHx` event.

 <!--===================================================================-->
-## ETag codes
+## Event codes
 <!--===================================================================-->

 `I<I/O><A/H/I><index>` where:

 Field name          | Data Type | Description
 ---------           | --------- | -----------
-I                   | string    | Const describing that ETag is I/O `I` or `O`          | string    | `I` for input, `O` for output `A` or `H` or `I`   | string    | `A` for `active`, `H` for `hold`, `I` for `idle` index               | string    | number provided as string; index for the I/O port, counting from 0 to 3
+I                   | string    | Const describing that event is I/O `I` or `O`          | string    | `I` for input, `O` for output `A` or `H` or `I`   | string    | `A` for `active`, `H` for `hold`, `I` for `idle` index               | string    | number provided as string; index for the I/O port, counting from 0 to 3

-For example `IOA0` ETag means “active output port on index 0”.
+For example `IOA0` event code means “active output port on index 0”.

 <!--===================================================================-->
 ## Reading historical I/O data